 Deborah is one of the women of the Bible who can be followed by Christian women of our time.
 She is an example of a female warrior.
-We will look at her and some of the qualities Scripture presents about her.
+We will examine her, and some of the qualities Scripture presents about her.
 She understands her role and assumes her position in God’s plan for her and His people.

-Deborah was chosen by God because of the strong relationship she had with God.
+God chose Deborah chosen by God because of her strong relationship with God.
 Deborah’s earned position is rooted in a serious relationship with God and a deep fellowship with Him.
-God was speaking to this woman and she was speaking to Him.
+God was speaking to this woman, and she was talking to Him.

 Deborah, Arise!: A Sanctum + Seed Bible Study Journal.
-See it on Amazon.
+I’d like you to see it on Amazon.

 The lyrics of the Song of Deborah

-Deborah is revealed to us as a woman who knows how to praise the Lord.
-She knows that the Lord is to be praised for what he does.
-Their struggle was successful, the Lord helped them and they overcame their enemies.
+Deborah is revealed to us as a woman who praises the Lord.
+She knows that the Lord is to be commended for what he does.
+Their struggle was successful, the Lord helped them, and they overcame their enemies.
 Israel was free after twenty years.
 God had intervened.